-The current deadline could change.
-To confirm, contact the Philadelphia County Board of Elections at (215) 686-3469.
+To confirm deadline information and how to submit your application, please contact the Philadelphia County Board of Elections at (215) 686-3469.

 3 Check the status of your application.

 Once you submit your mail-in ballot application, you can check its status by going to pavoterservices.pa.gov.
 You can also call the Pennsylvania Department of State at 1 (877) 868-3772.